-Finding 2022-003 - Internal Control Over Significant Accounts (Repeat Finding) Significant Deficiency
+Finding 2022-003 - Internal Control Over Significant Accounts Significant Deficiency

-During the course of the prior year engagement, the auditors noted the School District did not have an adequately designed system of internal controls over significant accounts and processes.
+During the course of their engagement, the auditors noted the School District did not have an adequately designed system of internal controls over significant accounts and processes.
 General ledger accounts are not reconciled to underlying subsidiary records on a regular basis by internal staff members.
 The auditors proposed material adjustments to taxes receivable, capital assets and pension related liabilities.